Architecting Authority

 Priority 2: Missing canonical tags.
 Every page should have a self-referencing canonical tag.
 If your site has any pages accessible at multiple URLs (HTTP and HTTPS, www and non-www, with and without trailing slash), this is actively splitting your ranking signals.
 Fix it once, compound the benefit permanently.

 Priority 3: Missing or wrong og:image.
-For B2B companies active on LinkedIn, this is often the highest-impact fix relative to effort.
+For businesses active on social platforms, this is often the highest-impact fix relative to effort.
 One correctly-sized image tag (1200 by 630 pixels, absolute URL not relative path) changes every future share of that page from a plain text link to a full-width card.

 Priority 4: Meta description quality.
 Not missing (Google will generate one), but quality.
 A description that includes the search query, a specific outcome and a reason to click consistently outperforms a description that describes what the page is about in abstract terms.